 Regarding Indochina in particular, FDR said in 1943 that the country shouldn’t be given back to France after the war, who despite being there for a century had “done absolutely nothing with the place to improve the lot of the people.”
 However, a lot changed over the next decade, namely the onset of the Cold War.
-Under Truman, the U.S. was dedicated to preventing the spread of communism, especially after NSC-68 (1950) declared that they would fight communism anywhere and everywhere on the Eurasian continent.
+Under Truman, the U.S. was dedicated to preventing the spread of communism, especially after NSC-68 (1950) advised that they would fight communism anywhere and everywhere on the Eurasian continent.
 What if an emerging country wanted to be both independent and communist?
 Vietnam put America in a bind.
-On one hand, they supported decolonization, had declared as much during WWII, and famously jumpstarted the movement by throwing off the British yoke in 1776.
+On one hand, the U.S. supported decolonization, had declared as much during WWII, and famously jump-started the movement by throwing off the British yoke in 1776.
 On the other hand, they were dedicated to stopping communist expansion.
 The upshot was that the U.S. supported countries gaining their independence from Europeans — ushering out the era depicted in the cartoon above — but not if the new, independent country was a communist dictatorship or even a socialist democracy.
 Vietnam appeared headed for a communist dictatorship.
 Like Korea, Vietnam is contiguous with China, and the U.S. wanted to stop the spread of the “red menace” out of China even if it wasn’t willing to go so far as to overthrow Mao’s government within China itself.
 NSC-68 trumped the Atlantic Charter.